 Type J Thermocouple

-These base metal thermocouples are usually made from a pairing of iron and constantan.
-They may also feature stainless steel, a durable iron alloy.
-Like Type T thermocouples, they are best for use with low temperature applications.
-They can also, however, be used for brief high temperature applications.
+These base metal thermocouples are typically crafted from a combination of iron and constantan.
+They might also incorporate stainless steel, a robust alloy of iron.
+Similar to Type T thermocouples, they excel in low temperature environments.
+However, they can also withstand short durations at high temperatures.

 Type C Thermocouple